sav-che/TL-2/Authors/Riddell, John Leonard {std. Riddell}.md

-> [!cite] BHL link: this entry starts at [page 784](https://www.biodiversitylibrary.org/item/103624#page/798/mode/1up) of TL-2 Vol. IV.
+> [!cite] BHL link: this entry starts at [page 784](https://www.biodiversitylibrary.org/page/33190255) of TL-2 Vol. IV.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

-Riddell, John Leonard (1807-1865), American botanist, chemist, physician and inventor; professor of astronomy, geology, botany and chemistry Marietta College 1832; id. chemistry and botany at the Ohio reformed Medical College, Worthington, Ohio 1832-1834; at Cincinnati, Ohio 1834-1836, from 1835-1836 as adjunct professor of botany and chemistry; from 1836 at New Orleans at the Medical College of Louisiana and in other capacities, ultimately as City Post Master. (*Riddell*).
+Riddell, John Leonard (1807-1865), American botanist, chemist, physician and inventor; professor of astronomy, geology, botany and chemistry Marietta College 1832; id. chemistry and botany at the Ohio reformed Medical College, Worthington, Ohio 1832-1834; at Cincinnati, Ohio 1834-1836, from 1835-1836 as adjunct professor of botany and chemistry; from 1836 at New Orleans at the Medical College of Louisiana and in other capacities, ultimately as City Post Master.
+**Abbreviated name**: *Riddell*

 #### Herbarium and types